John Lyons (actor)

 John Lyons (born 14 September 1943) is an English stage and screen actor.
-He played Detective Sergeant George Toolan in the long-running UK detective drama, A Touch of Frost (1992–2010) alongside David Jason.
+He played Detective Sergeant George Toolan in the long-running UK detective drama A Touch of Frost (1992–2010) alongside David Jason.

 Early life

 Lyons was born in Whitechapel in 1943, the son of a dock worker and an office cleaner, and the youngest of three children.
 Aged six, he would help the local milkman deliver milk to the neighbouring block of flats before school.
 Leaving school at fifteen, Lyons became a labourer for British Rail at Paddington Station.
 An aspiring footballer, every Sunday morning, he and several hundred others would play football on Hackney Marshes.
 Aged 17, a member of his team happened to be a journalist who gave him a business card advertising a new drama school, East 15.
-Lyons auditioned and was accepted and spent three years at the drama school.
+Lyons attended the drama school for three years after being accepted after an audition.